Sasha Engelmann assembles a prototype Automatic Ground Station

 • fetch and install updates to its code daily

-* This is set to an API for the open-weather Public Archive by default but can be changed
+* By default this is the API for the open-weather Public Archive

-An intuitive config file stored on the AGS’s externally accessible USB stick contains the editable variables:
+An config file stored on the AGS’s externally accessible USB stick contains the following editable variables:

 • unique ID